 Wow, I bet you thought I fell off the face of the earth.
 It has been a little while since I posted an article; my apologies.
 Well, the good news is I didn’t fall off the earth, I just climbed the tallest freestanding mountain in the world.
 I just came back from climbing Mt.
 Kilimanjaro in East Africa, Tanzania.

 To say it was the trip of a lifetime is an understatement.
 I learned so much on this trip that I could write an entire book.
 First, the climb was an amazing experience.
-It took six days to summit the full 19,342 feet and two days to get back dblogmountainown to 5,600 feet at the exit gate.
+It took six days to summit the full 19,342 feet and two days to get back down to 5,600 feet at the exit gate.
 It was, to this day, the hardest endurance event of my life.
 It had drained me physically, mentally, spiritually and emotionally.
 Our summit day was a 12:00 am start and we summited at 7:45 am.
 More on that story at a later time.

 For now, I want to talk about what it took for thirteen of us to get to Africa’s highest peak.
 There was a team of 47 people to get us to the top.
 There were two Head Guides, five Assistant Guides, two Chefs, two Waiters, and the rest were Porters.
 The Guides were with us as we climbed through the whole expedition on the trail.
 The Porter’s would take down camp, run past us and carry the camp on their heads or shoulders (literally) to the next camp to set everything up again, as if we never left the last one.
 It was simply amazing.